mcamac/stijl/README.md

 Configurable and extendable UI components for React (beta).

 This lib features UI and layout components that are easy to configure and extend both locally as globally.
-The components accept a css object that can contain any styles, css selectors, pseudo-classes and media-queries; special props and tags can be used for quickly executing complex layouts.
+The components accept a css object that can contain any styles, css selectors, pseudo-classes and media-queries; special props and tags can be used for quickly put together complex layouts.
 On the global level, the theme of all components can be modified and extended.

 ```bash